TosbackCgusBridge-Bot/CGUs-versions/Y8/Privacy Policy.md

 *   games
 *   videos

-New Games Next in  17:10
+New Games Next in  xx:xx

-*   By Date Next addition in 17:10
+*   By Date Next addition in xx:xx

 *   Most Liked Best games from last 2 months

 Categories &. more Hey!
 Join us on Y8 discord chat!
 Yes, you may find a lot of discussions related to most of Y8 games.
 So, don’t hesitate and jump into Y8 Discord!
 Go to Y8 Discord Hide LIBRARY

-*   New Games Next in 17:10
+*   New Games Next in xx:xx
 *   Best of new games 1378 games
-*   Most Popular Games 19476 games
+*   Most Popular Games 19486 games
 *   Played Games 0 games
 *   Liked Games 0 games
 *   Recommended Games 0 games